plone/volto/docs/source/recipes/widget.md

 ## Relation fields

-A relation field is either a single relation field to hold at most one content object, `RelationChoice`, or a multi relation field `RelationList`, that can hold more than one content object.
+A relation field is either a single relation field to hold at most one content object, `RelationChoice`, or a multi relation field, `RelationList`, that can hold more than one content object.

 Relation fields can be edited and rendered with the `Select` widget.
-The restriction on content types, workflow states, e.a. can be done with a `StaticCatalogVocabulary`.
+The restriction on content types, workflow states, and so on can be done with a `StaticCatalogVocabulary`.

-There are other vocabulary types and other widgets like the `ObjectBrowser` widget.
+There are other vocabulary types and other widgets, including the `ObjectBrowser` widget.

 (widget-relation-field-single-label)=